dushyantkhosla/python-snippets/README.md

 ```
 ## `UnicodeDecodeError` in Pandas' `read_csv`

-If you're seeing an error s.a. `'utf-8' codec can't decode byte xxxx in position yy`, try using `engine='python'` instead of the default `engine='c'`.
+- Errors s.a. `'utf-8' codec can't decode byte xxxx in position yy`,
+- Cause: non-Latin characters in file
+- Solution:
+	- Use `engine='python'` instead of the default `engine='c'`
+	- Use appropriate encoding from https://docs.python.org/2.4/lib/standard-encodings.html
+	- For example, `encoding="iso8859_7"` for Greek
+	- Finally, use `transliterate.translit(str, reversed=True)`

 ## `ModuleNotFound` errors in Jupyter